Attach a VLAN to a Linode

 Complete the create form with any additional add-ons and settings you'd like to use.
 Then click the Create Linode button.

-By default, the public IP address (and, if added, the private IP address) of the Compute Instance is configured on the eth0 network interface.
+By default, the public IP address (and, if added, the private IP address) of the Linode is configured on the eth0 network interface.
 The VLAN, if one was attached, is configured on the eth1 network interface.
-These network interfaces can be removed or modified by editing the Configuration Profile.
+Configuration profile network interfaces can be removed or modified by editing the Configuration Profile.
+You can delete or add Linode interfaces, but you can't modify them.
+Learn more.

 -

-Within Cloud Manager, click the Linodes link in the sidebar and select a Compute Instance.
+Within Cloud Manager, click the Linodes link in the sidebar and select a Linode.

 -